“Aaaugh, I’m Injured!”

 7. Program–person mismatch

-The program doesn’t match your current skill, tolerance, or life stress
+Current training program doesn’t match your current skill, tolerance, or life stress

 Progressions are too aggressive